-A great deal has already been prophesied about Marlene Dietrich, the German actress, chiefly because, in certain poses, she resembles Greta Garbo.
+A great deal has already been prophesied about Marlene Dietrich, the German actress, chiefly because, in certain

 It's too bad, in a way, for Miss Dietrich has such a very definite personality of her own, and such a very definite talent of her own that she simply shouldn't be compared to Garbo.
-Although they look somewhat similar, Marlene's face is more expressive than Garbo's Somehow Miss Dietrich seems to be a generally warmer person.
+Although they look somewhat similar, Marlene's face is more expressive than Garbo's.
+Somehow Miss Dietrich seems to be a generally warmer person.
 This is no discredit to Miss Garbo who, indeed, has won her popularity by her apparent coldness.